THE Black woman of pro baseball, Toni Stone

 *Toni Stone’s birth in 1921 is celebrated on this date.
 She was an African American professional baseball player.

-Born Marcenia Lyle Alberga in St. Paul, Minnesota, as a teenager she played with the local boys' teams in her hometown.
+Born Marcenia Lyle Alberga in St. Paul, Minnesota, she began playing ball when she was only 10 years old.
+Ss a teenager she played with the local boys' teams in her hometown.
 During World War II she moved to San Francisco, playing first with an AAGPBL American Legion team, then moving to the San Francisco Sea Lions, a Black, semi-pro barnstorming team; she drove in two runs in her first at-bat.

 The AAGPBL was segregated throughout it's 12 year existence even though their male counterparts integrated in 1947, their fifth year of play.
 She didn't feel that the owner was paying her what they'd originally agreed on, so when the team played in New Orleans, she switched and joined the Black Pelicans.
 From there she went to the New Orleans Creoles, part of the Negro League minors, where she made $300 a month in 1949.
 The local Black Press reported that she made several unassisted double plays, and batted.265.

+Stone's time with the Clowns was short.
 In 1954, her contract was sold to the Kansas City Monarchs, one of the stronger teams in the Negro Leagues.
 But a lack of playing time led Stone to retire that season.
-Toni Stone died in 1996.
+It proved to be a difficult adjustment for her.
+Age had finally caught up to the fleet-footed Stone, and her new teammates and bosses resented her.
+At the end of the year, she retired.

 Minnesota Historical Society